Visual markers of marital status: Beard

 Among the Amish, and Hutterite communities of Canada and the United States, only married men are permitted to grow and maintain a beard.
 Unmarried men were required to shave.

-Tallit

-In some Ashkenazi Jewish communities, men wear a prayer shawl, denominated a "tallit" or "tallis", only upon marriage.
-It is customary for the father of the bride to present the groom with a tallit as a wedding present.
-In other Jewish communities, both Ashkenazic and Sephardic, all males wear the tallis, but only husbands wear it over their heads.

 Sacred thread

 In contemporary Hinduism, after the Upanayana ceremony, Brahmin men wear a sacred thread (Yagnopavitam) over their left shoulder and under right arm, one that usually has 3 strands and 1 knot, when they start their traditional education.
 When men get married, they wear one more sacred thread, 6 strands and 2 knots, the second thread signifies his marriage to his wife.
 In traditional attire, the sacred thread is usually visible, but in the modern era, it is hidden within the shirt.